tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 085.md

 - There are many denizens inside the tower that won't respect them.
 Chief amongst them, menezerad.
 - We make back for our tower.
 - Nox has some vision about a rift next to the throne, a large scary creature, and a crown.
+- We all got a cast of death ward on us.
 -